-- The site continues to be occupied by the IWLU, however, they hope to move to the ILWU Dispatch Hall on Broad Ave once the renovations are complete by January/ February of 2019.
+- The site continues to be occupied by the ILWU, however, they hope to move to the ILWU Dispatch Hall on Broad Ave once the renovations are complete by March.

-- The Bureau of Engineering is seeking a right of entry from the property owner to complete the feasibility study.
+- The City of LA received a right of entry from the property owner to complete an initial assessment.

 All sites require a thorough process to ensure they are suitable for this use.
 Many of you have questions about the operations and services at the site.
 Here are a few facts:

-- Comprehensive full-service programming (mental health workers, substance abuse counselors, resources, and case management) on site, full-time security, provided by LAPD, on-site and patrolling the perimeter.
+- Each location will have comprehensive full-service programming (mental health workers, substance abuse counselors, housing referrals, resources, and case management) on-site as well as full-time on-site private security.

-- Three months prior to the opening there will be heavy outreach to homeless individuals in the surrounding community (1/2 mile radius) as a means of matching people to this facility through the county's Coordinated Entry System (CES).
+- Three months prior to the opening of the site there will be heavy outreach to homeless individuals in the surrounding community as a means of matching people to this facility through the county's Coordinated Entry System (CES).
 Different outreach teams and service providers, led by the Los Angeles Homeless Services Authority (LAHSA), are working on a collaborative, coordinated outreach approach.

-- 30 days after opening, the area will see a significant increase in Sanitation resources, with cleanup services 5 days per week.
-In addition, each A Bridge Home site will receive a dedicated, 24/7 LAPD unit (car, bike, foot beat, or a combination) to patrol the site and the surrounding neighborhood.
+- Each site will receive a dedicated, 24/7 LAPD unit (car, bike, foot beat, or a combination) to patrol the surrounding neighborhood.